intel/zephyr.js/README.md

 $ xcode-select --install
 ```

-It should popup a window to ask you to install the tools.
-You'll then setup the environment variables
+It should pop up a window to ask you to install the tools.
+You'll then set up the environment variables
 ```bash
 $ cd zephyr.js
 $ source zjs-env.sh